 In the URLs box, enter one or more Confluence Wiki site and space addresses including the protocol (

-https://) that you wish to make searchable, then press the Enter key or click the plus icon .
+https://) that you want to make searchable, then press the Enter key or click .

 Enter the Confluence server root URL to index a complete Confluence site:

 To add a URL, click .

 Create one source per Confluence site.
 If you choose to include more than one address, ensure that all parameters are applicable to all addresses specified in the URLs box.

 In the Web Service URL box, enter the address of the Confluence server in the following format:

 The URL should be the same address as the one you specified in step b.